Robloxer228s/TimGUI/README.md

 Use Right mouse button for keybinding!

-Hold button on 1.5 sec for Fly button
+Hold button on 1.5 sec for Flying button

 # Update logs:
-26.09.24 - added Fly buttons(for mobile)
+26.09.24 - added Flying buttons(for mobile)

 18.09.24 - Fix walkspeed